tuffy/python-audio-tools/docs/programming/source/metadata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This atom is a subclass of :class:`M4A_Leaf_Atom` specialized for holding unicode data.
+This atom is a subclass of :class:`M4A_Leaf_Atom` specialized for holding Unicode data.

 .. class:: M4A_ILST_Unicode_Data_Atom(type, flags, data)